webhash/kunji_python/README.md

 python version 3.9 is used, and walrus operater is abused :)

-space vs tabs is highly polarizing topic we have used tabs :)
+space vs tabs is highly polarizing topic ...

+we have used tabs -- dont hate the tabs